< Back to Blog

 Your Compliance Audit Checklist

-Use this compliance audit checklist quarterly to ensure ongoing adherence:
+Run through this checklist quarterly to ensure ongoing compliance:

-☐ All required notices and forms are current
+• All required FCRA notices and forms are current

 Process Verification